11 May 2026

 Parquet and Variant

 That brings us to Apache Parquet.
 Parquet is a column-oriented file format.
-While DuckDB has its own file format for storing data, one of its strengths is exactly supporting a wide variety of other formats, including Parquet.
+While DuckDB has its own file format for storing data, one of its strengths is its support for a wide variety of other formats, including Parquet.
 So you can write and query Parquet files natively with SQL within DuckDB.

 Once I learned about this, a path towards my dream observability system emerged.
 Step 1: Write a service that accepts arbitrary JSON payloads, buffers them in memory and writes them to Parquet files with the payload being of type Variant every 10 seconds or so.
 Step 2: Every hour, read all the small Parquet files and shred them into a larger hourly file.
 Step 3: Possibly aggregate the hourly files into even broader files, but I’ll see when I get to it.